Push via Salt SSH

 salt-ssh call based on the scheduled action.

 There are some features that are not yet supported on Push via Salt SSH.
-These features will not work on Salt SSH clients:
+These features do not work on Salt SSH clients:

 Beacons, resulting in: